 How are these tests associated with the curriculum?

 The content of the tests has been chosen to reflect the content of the curriculum.
 The scale can be matched to the curriculum levels, so teachers and parents can see what curriculum level students are working at.

 What format are the tests and how long do they take to sit?

 All the tests are multiple-choice format.
-Students are given a test booklet and an answer sheet.
+Students either sit the test online using a computer or tablet, or are given a printed test booklet and answer sheet.
 Test times range from 25 to 45 minutes according to the particular test.

 How often should my child be sitting PATs?

 Schools generally run PATs early in the school year to help them develop their learning programme for the year.
 They sometimes do them again towards the end of the year to measure progress.
 NZCER does not recommend them being used more than twice a year.

 How do PATS relate to the National Standards?

 PATs are one of the range of assessment tools schools use in order to help them determine how students are achieving against the National Standards in reading, writing and mathematics.
 PATs provide a snapshot of a student’s performance in aspects of the curriculum on any one day.
 On its own, a PAT result should not determine whether or not a student reaches the National Standard.
 That decision will be made by teachers using a mix of other assessment information, knowledge of the student, and the teacher’s professional judgement.

 - is the acronym for Progressive Achievement Test